boldare/boldare-tech/content/posts/2018-10-16--unresolved-check-from-travis-on-github-pull-request.md

 ---
-title: Unresolved check from Travis on Github Pull Request
+title: Unresolved status check from Travis on Github Pull Request
-subTitle: When your repository couldn't get information from Travis about build status and you stuck on unresolved PR
+subTitle: When your repository couldn't get information from Travis about build status check and you stuck on unresolved PR
 tags: ["travis", "github", "ci", "continuous integration"]
 cover: /img/travis.png
 postAuthor: Marcin Łesek (@marcinlesek)